deadfred-/UOOutlands/README.md

 Why sell them?
 * They took an immense amount time to create and test.
 Time I could have spent in game in farming.
 If I give them away, then its a double whammie - not only have I missed farming, but I've given you scripts to compete with my ability to sell ingots/lumber.
 See?
 Asking for a few donation coins offsets this risk and lost time/revenue.

+My expectation is, you are going to get use out of them.
+If, for some reason, like some crazy game rule change - the scripts no longer can work - you will instantly get back your coins.
+Or, you decide to leave server, and want to get back coins to give to a friend, no problem!
+If you don't get the value you want, I want to refund you!!!

 :skull_and_crossbones: Don't forget to visit my web site www.outlandstreasure.com.